Oxford Group

-The Oxford Group was a Christian organization (first known as First Century Christian Fellowship) founded by the American Lutheran minister Frank Buchman in 1921.
+The Oxford Group was a Christian organization founded by American Lutheran minister Frank Buchman in 1921, originally under the name First Century Christian Fellowship.
 Buchman believed that fear and selfishness were the root of all problems.
-Further, Buchman believed that the solution to living with fear and selfishness was to "surrender one's life over to God's plan".
+He also believed that the solution to living without fear and selfishness was to "surrender one's life over to God's plan".
+It featured surrender to Jesus Christ by sharing with others how lives had been changed in the pursuit of four moral absolutes: honesty, purity, unselfishness, and love.